zolomart-dev/hiring-exercises/README.md

 Hello!
 If you are reading this then we're likely in the process chatting with you about a technical role at [Zolo](https://zolomart.co).
 If so, congratulations :tada: !

 In order to move forward, we'd like to know a little about how you work.
-To that end, this repository contains a set of **short, time-boxed** (approximately 1-3 hours max) that you can use demonstrate your skills and abilities.
+To that end, this repository contains a set of **short, time-boxed** (approximately 1-3 hours max) exercises that you can use demonstrate your skills and abilities.

 These are **NOT** *coding exercises*.
 The goal of these exercises is to give you an asynchronous medium for demonstrating how you would break down a set of user stories and requirements into something akin to a rapid POC/spike.
 There is no grading or scoring, nor is it pass-fail, rather these are meant to serve a sample of your reductive thought processes as an engineer.
 We know that 3 hours is not a lot of time and you will both not be able to complete everything you'd like, and will feel pressure to do more.
 Please truly hold yourself to 3 hours max and make sure to create the `ROADMAP.md` file as outlined in the instructions below.